-1a.
-The subarea shall contain an appropriate mix of uses to include office, residential, retail, and hospitality.

-- Civic uses should also be considered if they would make a positive contribution to the vibrancy of the subarea. - Office and residential should be the predominant land uses, with a general balance of each. - Office and retail uses should be balanced with residential to ensure a positive revenue benefit to the Village.

-1b.
-The zoning of the subarea should allow the prescribed mix of uses.
+- 1a.
+The subarea shall contain an appropriate mix of uses to include office, residential, retail, and hospitality. - Civic uses should also be considered if they would make a positive contribution to the vibrancy of the subarea. - Office and residential should be the predominant land uses, with roughly an equal amount ageneral balance of each. - Office and retail uses should be balanced with residential to ensure a positive revenue benefit to the Village. - 1b.
+The zoning of the subarea should allow the prescribed mix of uses. - 1c.

-1c.
 Ground floors adjacent to public spaces should incorporate combinations of uses, including retail, restaurants, and bars, amenities, and architectural design that activate the public space.
 Where active ground floor uses are desired but not immediately marketable, buildings should be designed so that ground floors can be converted to those uses in the future.

-1d.
-The development of the subarea shall be phased to generally balance the pace of commercial and residential uses.
+- 1d.
+The development of the subarea shall be phased to generally balance the pace of of commercial and residential uses. - 1e.

-1e.
 Residential use within the subarea should consist of a variety of multi-family housing densities and unit types.
-For sale housing is preferred, but the Village will seek to achieve a balance between for sale and rental housing.
+For sale housing is preferred, but the City envisions rental housing to be part of the mix based on its assessment of market realities Village will seek to achieve an appropriate balance between for sale and rental housing. - 1f.

-1f.
 The focus of land use intensity and activity should be the transit station.